ogarreche/XAI_metrics/README.md

 heavily on the specific combination of the dataset, AI model, and XAI explanation method.

+7. Common Features across XAI Methods: We provide a heatmap that shows the common top features across different AI models and XAI methods for all of the three datasets.
+Figure 17 shows such heatmaps for all three datasets.
+It shows that there is very little overlap between the top features found by SHAP and LIME.
+Perturbing these features, we found that the top features of SHAP cause a discernible class transition, highlighting their importance.
+On the other hand, perturbing LIME’s top features does not result in a noteworthy variation, suggesting that LIME may be less significant in the classification context.
+This difference is further supported by the global completeness in Tables 13-14, which shows that higher shift in resulting intrusion class in response to perturbations in SHAP’s features than in LIME’s, indicating that SHAP is more reliable at identifying pertinent intrusion features.

+![image](https://github.com/ogarreche/XAI_metrics/assets/55901425/5b71e08c-4962-4f83-8f10-7fe648c4f4c6)

-7. A heatmap analysis that shows the common top features across different AI models and the two XAI methods (SHAP and LIME) for all of the three studied datasets.
+FIGURE 17: A heatmap analysis that shows the common top features across different AI models and the two XAI methods (SHAP and LIME) for all of the three studied datasets.
 The number of matched features are shown for each pair.

-![image](https://github.com/ogarreche/XAI_metrics/assets/55901425/5b71e08c-4962-4f83-8f10-7fe648c4f4c6)

 ### Datasets: